myTerminal/world-of-emacs/README.md

 # world-of-emacs

-A brief guide for getting into and through the World of Emacs [a work in progress]
+A brief guide for getting into and through the World of Emacs

 ## Background